marcuz-apl/grub2/command-shell/Rescue-a-Non-booting-GRUB2-on-Ubuntu-14.md

-# Rescue a Non-booting GRUB2 on Linux
+# Rescue a Non-booting GRUB2 on Ubuntu 14.04

 ###### The Linux Foundation | 20 March 2022